TEAMMATES/teammates/devdocs/process.md

      In the PR description, mention the issue number in this format: `Fixes #1760`.
      Doing so will create an automatic reference from the issue to the pull request.<br>

    * The PR will be assigned to the reviewer, not to you.
-     * If you are a contributor: Wait for a reviewer to be assigned to the issue.
+     Wait for a reviewer to be assigned to the issue.
      Feel free to add a comment asking for a reviewer if a reviewer is not assigned within 24 hours.
-     * If you are a committer:
-        * Assign a reviewer for the PR.
-The selection of reviewer should be based on the *feature* (`f-`), *aspect* (`a-`), or the *tech* (`t-`) labels of the issue.
-If there are more than one of these labels, the main category of the issue as specified by the *main classifier* (`m.`) label. <br>
-          e.g. If the issue has labels `m-Tech` `a-Testing` `t-JS`, the main classifier is `Tech` and therefore the reviewer should be based on the `t-JS` label.<br>
-          Once you have figured out which label determines the reviewer, you can find the *Lead* of the label in the [Issue Labels section](#issue-labels).
-        * Assign a milestone to the PR.
-Usually, you can choose between of the upcoming milestone or the one after.
-This is to encourage you to finish the PR within two release cycles.

    * Wait for reviewer to change the PR status to `s.toMerge` or to suggest changes.
-If you did not get a review within 2-3 days, it is OK to request for a review by posting a comment in the PR.
+If you did not get a review within 2 days, it is OK to request for a review by posting a comment in the PR.

    * Once the PR is open, try and complete it within 2 weeks.
 Inactivity for a longer period would necessitate a restart of the PR.

-   * The cycle of 'update pull request' and 'review' (i.e. the previous two steps) is to continue until PR status changes to `s.toMerge`.
-After doing suggested changes, remember to add a comment to indicate the PR is ready for review again. e.g. `ready to review` or `changes done`
+   * The cycle of 'update pull request' and 'review' is to continue until PR status changes to `s.ToMerge`.
+After doing suggested changes, remember to add a comment to indicate the PR is ready for review again. e.g. `ready to review` or `changes done`<br>
+     If you have permissions to change labels, use the `s.ToReview` to indicate the PR is ready for review, and the `s.Ongoing` label to indicate the PR is not yet ready to be reviewed.

-   * As a final check, the PM will look through the changes and either suggest changes (back to `s.Ongoing`), or apply the `s.mergeApproved` label to the PR.
+   * As a final check, the PM will look through the changes and either suggest changes (back to `s.Ongoing`), or apply the `s.MergeApproved` label to the PR.

 ###Reviewing a fix